zeroc-ice/ice/cpp/install/bcc/doc/README.txt

 customers who wish to use Ice in proprietary products.
 Please contact sales@zeroc.com for more information on licensing Ice.

-This file describes how to setup C++Builder 2006 for Ice.

 See doc/README.html for information on the documentation included with this distribution.